AlastairTaft/draft-js-editor/README.md

   - `inlineButtons` This should be an array of React elements that will be rendered.
 Use this to customise the popover inline buttons.
 There's a 'Custom Inline Buttons' example under examples.
 Each element that gets rendered gets passed the following props: updateEditorState (call this after doing any editor state manipulations), editorState (the editor state), iconColor, iconSelectedColor.
   - `blockButtons` Customise the block buttons.
 See the custom block button example
   - `blockTypes` An object mapping custom types to components.
 Simpler than using draft-js's native blockRenderFn property.
+  - `showInlineButtons` Set to false to prevent showing the inline buttons.

 ## Saving the state